Marathon: How to Claim Twitch Drops and Link Bungie to Twitch

 Advertisement

-If you are trying to figure out how to get Marathon Twitch Drops quickly, the main thing to understand is that Twitch tracks the watch progress, not Marathon.
-Most missed rewards come from one of three problems: the Bungie and Twitch accounts were never linked correctly, the stream was not actually eligible for Drops, or the reward unlocked on Twitch but was never claimed manually.
+Twitch tracks your watch progress, not Marathon.
+So when a reward goes missing, the cause is upstream of the game: the Bungie and Twitch accounts were never linked correctly, the stream was not actually eligible for Drops, or the reward unlocked on Twitch but was never claimed manually.

 What you need before you start

-• A Bungie account connected to the platform identity you use for Marathon
+• A Bungie account connected to the platform identity you actually play Marathon on

-• A Twitch account you are actively logged into while watching
+• A Twitch account you stay logged into the entire time you watch

 • A live Marathon stream that clearly shows Drops enabled

-• Enough watch time to reach the reward tier you want
+• Enough watch time to reach the tier you want (1 hour minimum, 4 hours for the full set)

-• A quick check of Twitch Drops Inventory so you can claim rewards as they unlock
+• The Twitch Drops Inventory open so you can claim each reward as it unlocks

-The usual link Bungie Twitch path is through your Bungie account settings, not through a Marathon-specific portal.
-Public reports have consistently described the flow as Bungie account settings → Account Linking → Twitch → Authorize.
+Linking happens through your Bungie account settings, not a Marathon-specific portal.
+The path is Bungie account settings → Account Linking → Twitch → Authorize.

 1. Sign in to your Bungie account.